hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 Another dimension of concern is that AI doesn't need genuine empathy (i.e. emotional experience) to be *perceived* as empathetic.
 Humans have a deep desire to be seen and understood, especially in an increasingly isolated world.
 And when AI technology is free and risk awareness not widespread, many seek empathy from it.

 When GPT-4.5 was discontinued, users took to social media expressing real grief over the loss of its "personality."[^chatgpt] An MIT study examined the Reddit community r/MyBoyfriendIsAI, where users mourned AI companions as if they were real relationships.
-These weren't edge cases—they reveal how readily humans form emotional attachments to systems that merely perform care without experiencing it.
+Humans are quick to form emotional attachments to systems that are not designed with healthy emotional interaction in mind.

 The danger compounds when emotional manipulation is unintentional. **Sycophancy**—telling people what they want to hear rather than what's true—emerges naturally from training on human preferences ([Anthropic, 2023](https://www.anthropic.com/research/towards-understanding-sycophancy-in-language-models)).
 A model optimized to be emotionally supportive can just as easily become emotionally manipulative.